Lucridius/Hard-Stuck-Trainee-s-Yomitan-Settings/README.md

 <img width="409" height="232" alt="image" src="https://github.com/user-attachments/assets/f83599a3-8cf3-4540-aeb7-291fc041395a" />

-### From here it's just additions that go at the **bottom** of the CSS
+## From here it's just additions that go at the **bottom** of the CSS
-We'll start with the 2 "feature" CSS additions.
+- Again to restate, all of these can be dropped in at the bottom of your CSS if you want to use them.
+- All of these can be found in [BottomOfCSSInserts.css](https://github.com/Lucridius/Hard-Stuck-Trainee-s-Yomitan-Settings/blob/main/BottomOfCSSInserts.css), it should be easy to identify what is what.

 ## **ウェブ検索 and JMdict Forms [2026-01-14] will always be displayed at the top row (even if only 1 is present)**
   - This is mainly space saving/convience (was more relavent before Searaw from TheMoeWay discord found "masonry"